apache/doris/docs/en/administrator-guide/export-manual.md

 ```

 * `column_separator`: Column separator.
 The default is `\t`.
 Supports invisible characters, such as'\x07'.
+* `column`: columns to be exported, separated by commas, if this parameter is not filled in, all columns of the table will be exported by default.
 * `line_delimiter`: Line separator.
 The default is `\n`.
 Supports invisible characters, such as'\x07'.
 * `exec_mem_limit`: Represents the memory usage limitation of a query plan on a single BE in an Export job.
 Default 2GB.
 Unit bytes.
 * `timeout`: homework timeout.
 Default 2 hours.
 Unit seconds.